ian-zukowski/Dinner_Generator/README.md

     'Then to_html from the df -->

 ## CODE BEHIND THE MACROS
-For more in depth pseudocode, be sure to check out the "Pseudocode" folder in the above resources
+For more in depth pseudocode, be sure to check out the "Pseudocode" folder in the above resources, or click the relevant link provided.

 * [RecipeGenerator](Pseudocode/macro_pseudocode.txt)
     - Use MsgBox to allow user to input X amount of recipes to generate